mattbrazza/Flutter/README.md

 As I continue to modify the current pages to check if a user is logged in or not, I begin to really see the inefficiencies in my implementation (I always knew it was bad, but I am really starting to dig myself in too deep).
 I am now looking into Angular Services and the notion of saving the current user state/info into this service and inject it into the controllers that I have. -- I am also thinking of doing a service to handle passing data/messages between controllers, but I doubt that is the best approach.
 While adding in the User Service, I started to think more about the URIs I was using and decided to change the server side calls a bit to make it more uniform and possibly API-ish (e.g., /profile/:username -> /user/:username, /addUser -> /user/add, etc.)
 At this point, I now have a website/webapp that allows a user to sign-up/log-in, view a timeline of all Fluts, got to profiles of specific users that will show only their Fluts, and the ability to log-off.
 There is definitely a lot that needs to be cleaned up and I still need to make "liking" a Flut persistent in the DB, but I think it will hold up as I move to the next item: allowing a user to modify their own profile.
+The extreme basics of the site appear done, but serious work needs to be done to make sure User-Data is persistent and updates properly.